Why pyramid scheme-like MLMs are not a cure for Coronavirus

 Always keen to take advantage of any human tragedy (not even child loss and 9/11 are immune from being exploited by MLMs), MLM reps have been out in force, proclaiming that they have the cure for the Coronavirus impact.

 The ‘cure’ is two-fold.
-Firstly, if they produce any kind of health product, they’ll push it as a must-buy (and tell you it’s flying off the shelves to create FOMO).
+Firstly, if their MLM company produces any kind of health product, they’ll push it as a must-buy (and tell you it’s flying off the shelves to create FOMO).

 We’ve seen some brazen health claims in the past few days – including drinking aloe gel (which not only isn’t proven to help prevent or cure viral illnesses, but internal consumption of aloe is actually discouraged by a well-known cancer centre).